 Fancy Birds is a single player mobile game with 8,888 randomly generated NFT characters minted initially with custom features, that fight through levels to earn their spot as “the fanciest bird in the nest”.

-Successful players earn 40% of the Fancy (FNC) token supply and upgrades will see the game launch multiplayer mode, with breeding, staking and tournaments planned.
-The team is in discussions to launch it on Ethereum NFT scaling layer 2 project Immutable X.
+Successful players who earn 40% of the Fancy (FNC) token supply and upgrades will see the game launch multiplayer mode, with breeding, staking and tournaments planned.
+The team is in discussions regarding its launch on Ethereum with NFT scaling layer two project Immutable X.

 “It's not complex, just super addictive and a lot of fun and at its peak it had 100 million users daily.
 Turns out someone is actually building it and it’s in beta now."

-The snowballing project is reminiscent of Barnbridge founder and Flappy Bird investor Tyler Ward's Non Fungible Pepe project, which was memed into existence by a number of the same people earlier this year, making millions in a few weeks before transforming into Universe.xyz for copyright reasons.
+The snowballing project is reminiscent of Barnbridge founder and Flappy Bird investor Tyler Ward's Non Fungible Pepe project, which was memed into existence by some of the same people earlier this year, going on to make millions in a few weeks before transforming into Universe.xyz for copyright reasons.